Go beyond the typical undergraduate experience and explore, learn and work professionally in the international world.

 To help meet the challenge of an increasingly global society, Connecticut College launched the Toor Cummings Center for International Studies and the Liberal Arts (CISLA) in 1989.

-The CISLA Mission: To create global citizens who are culturally sensitive, politically and socially motivated and intellectually engaged.
+The CISLA mission is to educate students to become culturally sensitive, socially engaged, and politically informed.
 As one of the interdisciplinary academic centers, CISLA offers Connecticut College students the opportunity to prepare for the international world of today and tomorrow.

 The following three questions form the theoretical framework of the CISLA experience:

-- What are the material, spiritual and ethical challenges of modernity?
+- How can we address the material, spiritual and ethical challenges facing us today?

 The CISLA Experience: Year by Year

-First-Years are encouraged to learn about CISLA and come to a variety of information sessions scheduled throughout the year.
+First-Year students are encouraged to learn about CISLA and come to a variety of information sessions scheduled throughout the year.
+Students interested in applying to CISLA should be studying a language during their first year at Conn College.

 Sophomores formally apply to our Center and are admitted to CISLA during the fall of their sophomore year.
-Once named CISLA scholars, they begin their CISLA journey with a gateway course designed exclusively for CISLA students, "Perspectives on Modern Global Society."
+Once named CISLA scholars, they begin their CISLA journey in the spring semester with a gateway course designed exclusively for CISLA students, "Perspectives on Modern Global Society."
+In this course, students consider an array of international issues through the lens of the three CISLA questions and begin to develop the theoretical framework and international perspectives that will guide their CISLA experience.
+Sophomores hone their interests for their Senior Integrative Project and work with the Internship Coordinator to develop an internship contact list, a targeted resume, and cover letters.

-The summer after the junior year, senior CISLA scholars complete a funded summer internship in their country of focus, using their foreign languages of study, in fields related to their proposed senior research subjects.
+The summer after the junior year, CISLA scholars complete a funded summer internship in their country of focus, using their languages of study, in fields related to their proposed senior research subjects.

-Seniors complete a Senior Seminar and integrative research project that explores an international issue related to the student's major field, internship experience, and foreign language and culture studied.
+Seniors complete a Senior Seminar and integrative research project that explores an international issue related to the student's major field, internship experience, and world language and culture studied.

 Requirements for the CISLA Certificate

-- Certification of foreign language oral proficiency by ACTFL (the American Council on the Teaching of Foreign Languages)
+- Certification of world language oral proficiency by ACTFL (the American Council on the Teaching of Foreign Languages)

 - Completion of all CISLA-required courses and workshops